Pain and grief and shock explode from the pages of Lamentations. The unthinkable has happened: Jerusalem has fallen.

 Look, Lord.

-Each time she speaks in this first poem, she asks for the same thing: someone to witness her suffering.
+Every time she responds in this first poem, she asks for the same thing: someone to witness her suffering.

 The reporter ignores her

-He continues speaking as if no one interrupted him.
-He doesn't even acknowledge that she's spoken.
-However, his next words twist the idea of comfort, so it's clear he's heard her cry.
-Instead of laying on hands to comfort her or stretching out arms to embrace her, he talks about what the enemy's hands got up to.
+The reporter sees her, but he continues as if no one interrupted him.
+He doesn’t even acknowledge that she’s spoken.
+Yet it’s clear he’s heard her cry for his next words twist the idea of comfort.
+Instead of laying on hands to comfort her or stretching out arms to embrace her, he talks about what the enemy’s hands got up to.

 The enemy laid hands